Lanfei/gotpl/README.md

 GoTpl
 =======

-A lightweight template engine for JavaScript
+A lightweight template engine with cache mechanism.

 Speed Test
 ----------